-Healthcare is quickly becoming a digital industry for the future – as more services and technologies are creating for the purpose of delivering healthcare, the need for a consistent and reliable app development framework is essential.
+Healthcare is quickly becoming a digital industry for the future – as more services and technologies are created for the purpose of delivering healthcare, the need for a consistent and reliable app development framework is essential.

-The HIPAA Privacy Standard establishes a set of rules and best practices for the medical and healthcare applications developed with Federal data security standards in mind.
+The HIPAA Privacy Standard establishes a set of rules and best practices for medical and healthcare applications developed with Federal data security standards in mind.

 Also, these guidelines ensure that the user’s complete privacy settings are recorded and safeguarded throughout each and every interaction with a healthcare application.

-As an app developer, you may be interested in developing an app that can help provide the above mentioned solutions for an organization.
+As an app developer, you may be interested in developing an app that can help provide the above-mentioned solutions for an organization.

-Developing an app that complies with HIPAA guidelines can potentially help save you time, effort and money while HIPAA compliant apps help improve the security and protection of patient medical records.
+Developing an app that complies with HIPAA guidelines can potentially help save you time, effort, and money while HIPAA compliant apps help improve the security and protection of patient medical records.